whatisnuclear/website/random.md

 ---
 layout: default
+title: The Random Reactor Generator
-title: Your random reactor is
+heading: Your random reactor is
 description: A generator of innovative nuclear reactor ideas
 author: nick
 toc: true